Want to see dinosaurs in Texas Hill Country?

-The guides narrate how the tracks were first discovered.
+The guides narrate how the Canyon Lake dinosaur tracks were first discovered.

-They explain the types of dinosaurs that left the tracks and their features.
+They explain the types of dinosaurs that left each type of dinosaur track and its distinct features.

-The tracks are covered by a shaded pavilion to stop their erosion due to the elements.
+The dino tracks are covered by a shaded pavilion to stop their erosion due to the elements.

 It is fascinating to see the footprints preserved in the limestone bed.

-While the tracks are not as numerous as those at Dinosaur Valley, they still are enough to make any dino lover’s day.
+While the tracks at this historic site are not as numerous as those at Dinosaur Valley, they still are enough to make any dino lover’s day.